Block Printing on fabric: Blocks, Inks, and Everything Else you need to know

-Speedball brand blocks are the most common brand you'll probably see around when you start hunting for supplies (whether it's rubber or linoleum).
+Speedball brand blocks are the most common brand you'll probably see around when you start hunting for block printing supplies (whether it's rubber or linoleum).
 You may see some that are grey as well.
 Here's some that I had on hand in my studio -

-Obviously the brown block has been carved and used for printing already, but it's a good example of what it will look like once you get there.
-You can also see what the grey block looks like.
+Obviously the brown linoleum block has been carved and used for printing already, but it's a good example of what it will look like once you get there.
+You can also see what the grey linoleum block looks like.

 From the side, you can see that the linoleum only makes up a tiny part of the block.
 The rest consists of a thick particle board that stabilizes the linoleum and keeps it from bending or snapping.